-Reference isolates of races 1 and 2 of Fusarium oxysporum f. sp. niveum can also be ordered from the National Center for Genetic Resources Preservation via the online GRIN system.
+Reference isolates of races 1 and 2 of Fusarium oxysporum f. sp. niveum can also be ordered from the National Center for Genetic Resources Preservation (NLGRP) via the online GRIN system.
 Follow the same GRIN access instructions for ordering seeds.
+Proof of valid permit for plant pathogens is required to receive isolates.

-For questions regarding these reference races, contact: amy.gurza@usda.gov andy.hagan@usda.gov Amy phone: 970-492-7554 Andy phone: 970-492-7555 cppsi.ucdavis.edu
+For questions regarding ordering and permits for these reference races, contact:

+Amy Gurza (amy.gurza@usda.gov) and/or Andy Hagan (andy.hagan@usda.gov)

-National Lab for Genetic Resources Preservation Unit 1111 South Mason St. Fort Collins, CO 80521
+National Lab for Genetic Resources Preservation Unit

+1111 South Mason St.

+Fort Collins, CO 80521